pantheon-systems/documentation/source/_docs/free-https.md

 ### What about CloudFlare or other CDNs?
 Many customers currently take advantage of CloudFlare's awesome Universal SSL offering to get free HTTPS service for their website.
 If you are _just_ using CloudFlare for the HTTPS service, you can switch to the Global CDN and get an upgrade in performance and SSLLabs score.

 However, customers using CloudFlare's WAF tools or other features may want to keep CloudFlare in their stack.
-There are no known issues with layering CloudFlare and the Global CDN together, but we strongly recommend you enforce HTTPS in Cloudflare and within WordPress or Drupal to avoid mixed content.
+We still recommend upgrading your Pantheon site to the Global CDN as this will improve cache hitrates and performance.
+There are no known issues with layering CloudFlare and the Global CDN together.
+For details, see [Cloudflare Domain Configuration](/docs/cloudflare/).

 ### What level of encryption is provided?
 High grade TLS 1.2 encryption with up-to-date ciphers.
 For a deep analysis of the HTTPS configuration on upgraded sites see [this A+ SSL Labs report for https://pantheon.io](https://www.ssllabs.com/ssltest/analyze.html?d=pantheon.io).